Ohio officials release more body cam video of fatal police shooting of Black teen and urge community to await the facts - KESQ

 Ohio officials release more body cam video of fatal police shooting of Black teen and urge community to await the facts

-Columbus, Ohio, officials on Wednesday released additional police body camera video of the fatal shooting of a Black teen who charged two females with a knife.
+Columbus, Ohio, officials released additional body camera video on Wednesday of a police officer fatally shooting a Black teen who charged two females with a knife.

 “We don’t yet have all of the facts but we do know that a 16-year-old girl, a child of this community, tragically died last night,” Columbus Mayor Andrew Ginther told reporters.